Complete Guide to Suluban Beach (in 2026)

 The most well-known of them is SINGLE FIN ULUWATU, a restaurant on Blue Point that serves cuisine, beverages, and live music every day of the week.
 This beach bar is also well-known for its breathtaking views of the Indian Ocean.

-Other beach bars and restaurants include Mana Uluwatu, which serves food ranging from Mexican to Asian, and Land’s End Cafe, renowned for its wholesome vegetarian menu16, which can be found close to Suluban Beach.
+Other beach bars and restaurants include Mana Uluwatu, which serves food ranging from Mexican to Asian, and Land’s End Cafe, renowned for its wholesome vegetarian menu.

 But WAIT, there’s more to do!